divs1210/foundationdb_java_hello_world/README.md

 mvn eclipse

 5. Load the eclipse project!
-You should now be able to play with foundationdb
+You should now be able to play with foundationdb -- start typing com.foundationdb

+6. Explore [the javadocs](http://foundationdb.com/documentation/beta1/javadoc/index.html), etc, have fun!